Staff

 virginia@soundsalmonsolutions.org

-Margaux Currie (she/Her) - Habitat Restoration Technician
+Margaux Currie (she/Her) - Habitat Restoration Assistant Crew Lead

 Margaux grew up locally - primarily in Seattle and on Vashon Island.
 Lots of time spent poking around Puget Sound's beaches and forests was the start of a fascination with the intricate systems and silly joys of the natural world.
 She graduated from Macalester College with a BA in Biology and a minor in Data Science, with coursework that blended lines between ecology and public health.
 Last year, Margaux completed a restoration internship with the Vashon Land Trust and she’s excited to expand on that experience at SSS.
 She loves working outdoors, learning new skills, and working with communities, which previously led her to positions in regenerative agriculture, bike shops, and public health outreach.
 In her spare time, she’s often working on a crafty gift, doing a crossword, or picking around on guitar.
 When possible, she loves a good bikepacking adventure!